feiticeir0/computer-vision-with-embedded-machine-learning/readme.md

 It then converts them to grayscale

 #### Here's the RPI used to capture the datasets
+Rpi4 with HQ Camera and Pimoroni's HyperPixel Square Touch version

 ![RPI with HQ Camera 1](https://github.com/feiticeir0/computer-vision-with-embedded-machine-learning/blob/main/images/rpi1.jpg)